AgilionApps/backbone-rails/README.md

 ## Organization

 In the app/assets/javascripts directory are subdirectories for organizing your Backbone models, collections and views (routes coming soon).
-These files are watched by guard, and when the file is saved, will compile to the public/javascripts models, collections, views and lib directories.
+These files (ending in .coffee) are watched by guard, and when saved will compile into public/javascripts models, collections, views and lib directories.

+The same is true for files in the spec/javascripts directory.

 ## Configuration